IsaFoL/IsaFoL/PAC_Checker/README.md

 # Formalization of a PAC Checker #

 [This directory](https://bitbucket.org/isafol/isafol/src/master/PAC_Checker/)
-contains Pastèque, a PAC checker verified in Isabelle.
+used to contain Pastèque, a PAC checker verified in Isabelle, but it has now moved to the [Archive of Formal Proofs](https://www.isa-afp.org/entries/PAC_Checker.html).
 The formalisation is described in an [FMCAD paper](http://fmv.jku.at/papers/KaufmannFleuryBiere-FMCAD20.pdf).